 Elihu Burritt Library Undergraduate Research Awards

-PLEASE NOTE THAT THE LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT URCAD.
-For more information about URCAD, please go to http://www.ccsu.edu/urcad/
+PLEASE NOTE THAT THE LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT THE UNDERGRADUATE RESEARCH AND CREATIVE ACHIEVEMENT DAY (URCAD).
+For more information about URCAD, please go to the URCAP page at http://web.ccsu.edu/urcad/default.asp.

 To be eligible, applicants must: